Frequently asked questions: public sector rebates

 Equipment and products must be installed by a professional contractor according to manufacturer specifications and state and local codes, with the exception of steam traps, programmable thermostats and pre-rinse spray valves.
 While the use of a professional contractor is not required for these products, it is strongly encouraged.
 This helps to ensure safety and the proper installation of natural gas equipment.
 Nicor Gas and energySMART do not endorse nor guarantee any contractors or their work.

-I am a landlord of an eligible public sector property.
+I am a landlord of an eligible commercial or industrial property.
 Am I eligible for the rebates?

 If the Nicor Gas account is in your name you are eligible for the rebates.
 Please complete and submit the rebate application.
 If you are applying for a rebate for a property you own, but the Nicor Gas account number is in your tenant’s name, you must supply the following information.